krzysk1/salamand/README.md

 Installation
 ============

-1. Unzip file and move the folder "wws1" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.
+1. Unzip file and move the folder "salamand" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

 Uninstall
 =========

-1. Delete the folder "wws1".
+1. Delete the folder "salamand".

 Have a fun,